jessykim/pick-up-bball/README.md

 🔥 Welcome to **HUSTLE ATL**! 🔥<br />
 Where we build community one run at a time.

 The inspiration behind this app came from speaking with my friend, Andrew, who plays basketball competitively and frequently hosts pick-up runs in Atlanta.
-He shared with me his idea of creating an app that will people with scheduling gym rentals and managing payments.
+He shared with me his idea of creating an app that assists people with scheduling gym rentals and managing payments.
 With his permission and willingness to work with me, I decided to use this as an opportunity to take on my first client.

-A few of the current problems Andrew and his friends were having to deal with when scheduling runs include:
+A few of the current problems Andrew and his friends were dealing with when scheduling runs include:
   - inconvenience of messaging people back and forth on whether they plan to attend
-  - managing payments by having to send out Venmo requests
+  - managing payments by sending out Venmo requests

-Though this app does not currently solve all the issues at hand, I thoroughly enjoyed creating a project with the intention of helping others and hopefully make life just a little bit easier.
+Though this app does not solve all the issues at hand, I thoroughly enjoyed creating a project with the intention of helping others and hopefully make their lives just a little bit easier.

 ## Planning Materials
 - [Trello Link](https://trello.com/b/4ZJCWAd6/pick-up-bball)
-  - Includes user stories, ice box items, and links to wireframes and the Entity Relationship (ER) Diagram
+  - Includes user stories, ice box items, and links to the Entity Relationship (ER) Diagram and wireframes

 ## Screenshots of the App 📸
 ![Home Page](./public/images/home%20page.png)